Jason Robertson Game Preview: Stars vs. Lightning

 Robertson Stats vs. the Lightning

-- On the defensive side, the Lightning are allowing 85 total goals (3.5 per game) which ranks 31st in the NHL.
+- The Lightning are 31st in goals allowed, conceding 93 total goals (3.7 per game) in the NHL.

 |2023-2024 Season